guilds-plugin/Documentation/install/configuration.md

 chat: '&7&l[Guild Chat]&r &b[{role}&b]&r &b {player}: {message}'
 # Similar to the one above, just for the admins spying.
 spy: '&7&l[Guild Spy]&r &b[{guild}&b]&r &b[{role}&b]&r &b {player}: {message}'
+# Used for {GUILD_FORMATTED} and %guilds_formatted%
+placeholder-design:
+    # The left bracket in the placeholder
+    left-bracket: '['
+    # The content of the placeholder.
+Either will be {name} or {prefix}
+    content: '{name}'
+    # What to show instead of the placeholder if there's no guild
+    no-guild: ''
+    # The right bracket in the placeholder
+    right-bracket: ']'
 ```
 ___